mawinkler/c1-playground/docs/add-ons/awsone.md

 ssh -i $(terraform output -raw private_key_path) -o StrictHostKeyChecking=no admin@$(terraform output -raw public_instance_ip_srv1)
 ```

-To connect to the Windows Server you can also use Remote Desktop.
+To connect to the Windows Server you can use Remote Desktop as well.
 Use the configured `admin` user for authentication, the ip address is shown in the outputs section after `terraform apply`.
 Retrieve the password with

 ```sh
 terraform output -raw public_instance_password_srv1